rif/web2admin/README.md

 plugins.web2admin.orderby is a dictionary that is used to set the default ordering for the table rows:

 	plugins.web2admin.orderby = {'student': db.student.last_name}

+plugins.web2admin.maxtextlength sets the maximum length of text to be displayed for each field value, in the grid view (default 20).
+This value can be overwritten for each field using plugins.web2admin.maxtextlengths, a dictionary of 'tablename.fieldname':length.
+If text must be truncated then an extra len('...') = 3 is substracted from the specified length.

+	plugins.web2admin.maxtextlength ={'student': 10}
+	plugins.web2admin.maxtextlengths ={'test.name': 5}

 ### Multi-database support